ahoymarcus/nextjs-myjs-tech-blog/articles/javascript-trick-patterns-overview-2022-05-26.md

 ###### More into the Prototype Property

-As it was said, by defaut this prototype property is empty, but even when it has properties and methods attached to it, this structure is not enumerable, according to [JavaScript Is Sexy](https://web.archive.org/web/20200513181548/https://javascriptissexy.com/javascript-prototype-in-plain-detailed-language/), but many browsers implement a 'pseudo' property that allows the access to the object's prototype property: **_proto_**
+The site Javascript.info says in its article, [Prototypal inheritance](https://javascript.info/prototype-inheritance) that every object in JavaScript has this hidden property called **[[Prototype]]**, and that this property is either _null_ or it _references another object_.
+And also according the site this object is **'a prototype'**.

+Though [[Prototype]] is a hidden property, it can be reached and accessed by a pseudo property that is largely implemented, called **_proto__**, and the site also points 2 limitations:
+1. **The references cannot go in circles**: JavaScript will throw an error if we try to assign `_proto_` in a circle.
+2. The value of `_proto_` can be either an object or _null_.
+Other types are ignored.

+And, here, the fact that a circular path of assignments is forbidden is important, because in JavaScript the inheritance is in some way linear, having the root **Object** as the creator of all other objects and the one responsible by everything that is inherited by default.

+And, below there are some very important notes brought from the article [Prototype inheritance - Javascript.info](https://javascript.info/prototype-inheritance):
+1. `__proto__` is a historical getter/setter for [[Prototype]]
+    1.1.
+It’s a common mistake of novice developers not to know the difference between these two.
+    1.2.
+Please note that __proto__ is not the same as the internal [[Prototype]] property.
+It’s a getter/setter for [[Prototype]].
+Later we’ll see situations where it matters, for now let’s just keep it in mind, as we build our understanding of JavaScript language.
+2. The `__proto__` property is a bit outdated.
+It exists for historical reasons, modern JavaScript suggests that we should use Object.getPrototypeOf/Object.setPrototypeOf functions instead that get/set the prototype.
+We’ll also cover these functions later.
+3. By the specification, __proto__ must only be supported by browsers.
+In fact though, all environments including server-side support __proto__, so we’re quite safe using it.

 **And the prototype property is used primarily for inheritance; so it is possible to add methods and properties to it and make them available to instances of the object/function**.
 [JavaScript Prototype in Plain Language - JavaScript Is Sexy](https://web.archive.org/web/20200513181548/https://javascriptissexy.com/javascript-prototype-in-plain-detailed-language/)

-A socond important feature related to the Prototype concept of JavaScript is that the prototype itself would serve as a attribute to link a object to its **'parent'** or the object it descends from and that have inherited from.
+And a article from the site JavaScript Is Sexy, [JavaScript Prototype in Plain Language](https://web.archive.org/web/20200513181548/https://javascriptissexy.com/javascript-prototype-in-plain-detailed-language/), goes on in a very similar way highlighting that this feature related to the Prototype concept of JavaScript is that the prototype itself would serve as a attribute to link a object to its **'parent'** or the object it descends from and that have inherited from.

 **So, the prototype attribute that links a object to its parent would be Object.prototype**, which is just the prototype attribute of its parent: